smastrom/react-rating/README.md

 ## onChange

-If your app doesn't require any custom logic/state to handle the rating, the best you can do is to directly pass the setter to `onChange`:
+If your app doesn't require any custom logic/state to handle the rating, the best thing to do is to directly pass the setter to `onChange`:

 ```js
 function App() {